 Live or Live-Attenuated Vaccines

 People taking prednisone should stop taking the drug before receiving a live or live-attenuated vaccine.
 Prednisone may increase the replication of some organisms in live-attenuated vaccines.
-Patients receiving immunosuppressive doses should not use live or live-attenuated vaccines.
+Patients receiving immunosuppressive doses of prednisone should not use live or live-attenuated vaccines.

 Prednisolone vs. Prednisone